 performance of the fund may be lower or higher than the performance quoted.
 Performance data

 current to the most recent month end may be obtained by calling 800-311-MKTD (311-6583).

-Performance data shown w/sales charges reflects the Class A and Investor Class maximum sales charge of 5.50% and the Contingent Deferred Sales Charge of 1.00% for Class C Shares.
+Performance data shown w/sales charges reflects the Class A maximum sales charge of 5.50% and the Contingent Deferred Sales Charge of 1.00% for Class C Shares.
 Performance data shown at NAV does not reflect the deduction of any sales load or CSDS.
 If reflected, the load or fee would reduce the performance quoted.

 |Time Period||Class I||S&P 500||HFRI|